mirror12k/Yara-Phantom/README.md

 Not as amazing as I would have hoped, but downright malicious nevertheless.
-This technique can be used to create spooky non-malware on demand, or for testing AVs and there capability to distingush random garbage from actual malware.
+This technique can be used to create spooky non-malware on demand, or for testing AVs and their capability to distingush random garbage from actual malware.